-Two thirds of a given age cohort embark on vocational education: 60 per cent in a company-based 'dual' apprenticeship and an additional 6 per cent in a school-based form of VET (Wolter et al. 2014: 107).
+Two thirds of a given age cohort embark on vocational education: 60 per cent in a company-based 'dual' apprenticeship and an additional 6 per cent in a school-based form of VET (Wolter et al., 2014: 107).
 Apprenticeships are called dual because they combine two learning places, the training firm and the vocational school (and, additionally, include intercompany courses).

-Close to a third of an age cohort remains in general education: 20 per cent enter a baccalaureate school that gives direct access to universities and close to 10 per cent go to another upper-secondary specialised school (Federal Office for Statistics 2013).
+Close to a third of an age cohort remains in general education: 20 per cent enter a baccalaureate school that gives direct access to universities and close to 10 per cent go to another upper-secondary specialised school.
 Women are more likely than men to enrol in the upper-secondary general track, whereas men outnumber women in the vocational track.
 Unlike in Germany, it is unusual in Switzerland for youth to embark on an apprenticeship after obtaining a baccalaureate.

 It takes a similar number of years to obtain a vocational degree or a baccalaureate.
-For most occupations, the nationally recognized VET diplomas (EFZ in German, CFC in French) require three years of training - a series of more complex occupations require four years.
-It thus takes, altogether, between 12 and 13 years to earn a vocational diploma as compared to 12 to 13 years needed to obtain the baccalaureate (not counting the two years of pre-school or kindergarten).
-Among the latter group, a sizeable proportion may obtain a few years of university education without graduating.
-Accordingly, we possibly underestimate their effective years of education by measuring it with the highest degree that they acquired.
+For most occupations, the nationally recognised VET diplomas (EFZ in German, CFC in French) require three years of training - a series of more complex occupations require four years.
+It thus takes, altogether, between 12 and 13 years to earn a vocational diploma as compared to 12-13 years needed to obtain the baccalaureate (not counting the two years of pre-school or kindergarten).

 Both tracks continue at the tertiary level.
 While a general baccalaureate degree gives access to universities, the vocational baccalaureates - introduced in the 1990s - entitle youth to study at the universities of applied science.
-The initial transition rates to universities or universities of applied science are much higher for graduates with general degrees (95 per cent) than vocational degrees (23 per cent) (Babel 2018: 6).
+The initial transition rates to universities or universities of applied science are much higher for graduates with general degrees (95 per cent) than vocational degrees (23 per cent) (Babel, 2018: 6).
 However, another third of holders of vocational degrees eventually enrol in advanced professional education and training - and thus obtain a degree at the tertiary level.
-Although the proportion of Switzerland's population having a degree from a university or university of applied science has risen rapidly over the last two decades, it is still low in international comparison (29 per cent of men and 27 of women aged 25 to 64 in 2014) (Federal Office of Statistics database).
+The proportion of Switzerland's population with a degree from a university or university of applied science has risen rapidly over the last two decades, but is still low in international comparison (29 per cent of men and 27 of women aged 25-64 in 2014) (Federal Office of Statistics database).

-3.2 Data
+3.2.
+Data

-Our analysis is based on 24 annual surveys of the Swiss Labour Force Survey (SLFS), covering the years 1991 to 2014.3 We increase the robustness of our results by following the practice of "identical analysis of parallel data" (Firebaugh 2008) and estimate the same model on an additional dataset, the Swiss Household Panel (SHP), 1999-2015 (Tillmann et al. 2016).
+Our analysis is based on 24 annual surveys of the Swiss Labour Force Survey (SLFS), covering the years 1991-2014.
+We increase the robustness of our results by following the practice of "identical analysis of parallel data" (Firebaugh, 2008) and estimate the same model on an additional dataset, the Swiss Household Panel (SHP), 1999-2015 (Tillmann et al., 2016).
 The replication across datasets allows us to gauge the uncertainty in the results that may be due to errors commonly found in surveys linked to coverage, sampling, non-response or measurement.
-In addition, although the SLFS provides us with larger samples and covers a longer period, the SHP has the advantage of containing information on respondents' social origin (education and occupation of both parents).
+In addition, although the SLFS provides us with larger samples and covers a longer period, the SHP has the advantage of containing information on respondents' social origin: the education and occupation of both parents.

-We impose two restrictions on the analytical sample of the SLFS.
-First, we limit our analysis to a pseudo-cohort of respondents born between 1954 and 1966.
-This specific cohort has obtained upper-secondary education and entered the Swiss labour market in the 1970s and 1980s in a period of very low unemployment and an ongoing transition from a still sizeable manufacturing sector to a dominant service economy.
-Moreover, this cohort is large enough to provide us with a sufficient number of observations for every single year of age between 25 and 60.
-In the smaller sample of the SHP, we need to construct a larger birth cohort - 1950 to 1979 - in order to get valid estimates for each single year of age.
+We impose two restrictions on the analytical sample.
+First, we limit our analysis of the SLFS to a pseudo-cohort of respondents born between 1954 and 1966.
+This specific cohort has obtained upper-secondary education and entered the Swiss labour market in the 1970s and 1980s in a period of low unemployment.
+This cohort is large enough to provide us with a sufficient number of observations for every single year of age between 25 and 60.
+In the smaller sample of the SHP, we need to construct a larger birth cohort - 1950-1979 - in order to get valid estimates for each single year of age.